slipstream/SlipStreamDocumentation/docs/tutorial/src/main/markdown/06-service-providers.md

 Once these are defined, SlipStream™ automates the creation of an image.

+> **NOTE**: Not all cloud connectors support the creation of new
+> images.
+If the connectors you are using does not, then you should
+> not provide image creation packages or recipes.

 You have already seen an example of a customized image.
 The RStudio image builds on the standard Ubuntu image, adding the RStudio software, its dependencies, and configuring the server.
 If you open